mdpatrick/facebook-simple-like/readme.txt

 = 1.1.1 =
 * Swapped out file_get_contents() with wp_remote_get().
 (Thanks, [nikolov](https://github.com/nikolov-tmw)!)
-* CSS file is now dynamically generated via PHP.
-This prevents color setting form being overwritten on plugin update.
+* CSS file is now more straightforward, defining border color unnecessary.
+* Removed some code rendered unnecessary.
+* Restructured code to make it somewhat more readable.
+[Read it and send a PR on GitHub!](https://github.com/mdpatrick/facebook-simple-like)

 == Installation ==